tommoor/docs/docs/features.md

 - email verification
 - password changing

+### Places creations
+- add new place by location
+- add or edit geometry of a place(point,polyline,polygon)
+- import data from Openstreetmap in a new place
+- import multiple places from standard geojson file

 ### User profile
 - GPS location on mobile device
 - checkin / checkout of users in the places